Berry Global Group (NYSE:BERY) Issues FY 2022 Earnings Guidance

 Berry Global Group (NYSE:BERY – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $7.20-$7.70 for the period, compared to the consensus EPS estimate of $7.23.
 The company issued revenue guidance of -.

-Berry Global Group (NYSE:BERY – Get Rating) last issued its earnings results on Thursday, May 5th.
-The industrial products company reported $1.93 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.79 by $0.14.
-The business had revenue of $3.78 billion during the quarter, compared to analyst estimates of $3.70 billion.
-Berry Global Group had a return on equity of 29.03% and a net margin of 5.09%.
-Berry Global Group’s revenue for the quarter was up 12.0% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $1.59 earnings per share.
-On average, equities research analysts anticipate that Berry Global Group will post 7.27 earnings per share for the current year.
+Berry Global Group (NYSE:BERY – Get Rating) last announced its earnings results on Thursday, May 5th.
+The industrial products company reported $1.93 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.79 by $0.14.
+The business had revenue of $3.78 billion for the quarter, compared to analyst estimates of $3.70 billion.
+Berry Global Group had a net margin of 5.09% and a return on equity of 28.63%.
+The company’s revenue for the quarter was up 12.0% compared to the same quarter last year.
+During the same period last year, the firm posted $1.59 earnings per share.
+On average, research analysts anticipate that Berry Global Group will post 7.27 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently bought and sold shares of BERY.
-LPL Financial LLC bought a new position in shares of Berry Global Group during the third quarter valued at $912,000.
-Canada Pension Plan Investment Board increased its holdings in shares of Berry Global Group by 43.7% during the fourth quarter.
-Canada Pension Plan Investment Board now owns 5,740 shares of the industrial products company’s stock valued at $423,000 after acquiring an additional 1,745 shares in the last quarter.
-Camden Capital LLC bought a new position in shares of Berry Global Group during the fourth quarter valued at $203,000.
-Legal & General Group Plc increased its holdings in shares of Berry Global Group by 6.4% during the fourth quarter.
-Legal & General Group Plc now owns 121,282 shares of the industrial products company’s stock valued at $8,948,000 after acquiring an additional 7,272 shares in the last quarter.
-Finally, Stifel Financial Corp increased its holdings in shares of Berry Global Group by 0.9% during the fourth quarter.
-Stifel Financial Corp now owns 73,452 shares of the industrial products company’s stock valued at $5,419,000 after acquiring an additional 645 shares in the last quarter.
-Institutional investors and hedge funds own 95.74% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Great West Life Assurance Co.
+Can grew its holdings in shares of Berry Global Group by 4.0% during the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 8,248 shares of the industrial products company’s stock worth $509,000 after purchasing an additional 314 shares during the period.
+Yousif Capital Management LLC grew its holdings in shares of Berry Global Group by 13.0% during the 1st quarter.
+Yousif Capital Management LLC now owns 4,212 shares of the industrial products company’s stock worth $244,000 after purchasing an additional 485 shares during the period.
+BNP Paribas Arbitrage SA grew its holdings in shares of Berry Global Group by 2.6% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 21,035 shares of the industrial products company’s stock worth $1,219,000 after purchasing an additional 537 shares during the period.
+Stifel Financial Corp grew its holdings in shares of Berry Global Group by 0.9% during the 4th quarter.
+Stifel Financial Corp now owns 73,452 shares of the industrial products company’s stock worth $5,419,000 after purchasing an additional 645 shares during the period.
+Finally, Brown Brothers Harriman & Co. purchased a new stake in shares of Berry Global Group during the 1st quarter worth about $38,000.
+95.74% of the stock is owned by institutional investors.

 Berry Global Group Company Profile (Get Rating)